-Happy Anniversary to us!
-Or should we say “road-a-versary” (thanks Julie)?
+Happy “road-a-versary” to us!
 Today is day 1,825 of our Trans-Americas Journey road trip.
 That’s five years of active travel on the road not counting a couple of stretches when we were unexpectedly stuck in one place for reasons beyond our control (looking at you, Chevrolet).

 We’re not very good at math